SDN Logo

 What was the most interesting question?

-Students said most interesting question asked at Washington State University - Elson S. Floyd College of Medicine discussed revolved around the MMI format, indicating a structured interview with multiple scenarios.
-It appears that respondents may have been subject to a nondisclosure agreement regarding specific questions asked during the interview process.
+Students said most interesting question asked at Washington State University - Elson S. Floyd College of Medicine discussed was related to MMI format, indicating a structured interview process.
+Due to potential nondisclosure agreements, specific questions were not disclosed.

 What was the most difficult question?

-Students said most difficult question asked at Washington State University - Elson S. Floyd College of Medicine discussed Multiple Mini Interview (MMI) scenarios, indicating that applicants may have faced challenging scenarios during the interview process, potentially under a nondisclosure agreement.
+Students said most difficult question asked at Washington State University - Elson S. Floyd College of Medicine discussed involved Multiple Mini Interview (MMI) scenarios, with some scenarios proving to be more challenging than others, indicating a potential nondisclosure agreement in place for respondents.

 How long was the interview?